-If you managed to work me, congratulations on your operating prowess, as you didn't get a lot of help from my station.
-I reside in an antenna restricted area and for the last 18 years have been forced to use my raingutter/downspout as a mf-hf-6-meter antenna, when I operate from home.
+I reside in an antenna restricted area and for the first 18 years I was forced to use my raingutter/downspout as a mf-hf-6-meter antenna, when I operate from home.
 It amounts to a sideways "L" about 20 feet vertical and 30 feet horizontal with very large conductors.
 I have sometimes been surprised by its performance, but mostly have been frustrated because at one time I had a pretty good station.

 Update on the antenna situation (12/01/2012): I have a six foot vinyl privacy fence around the back yard that totals about 166 feet in length.
 I stretched a wire around most of it and have been using it for receiving.
 It works better than the rain gutter most of the time, mainly because of reduced noise.
 Apparently the house and its contents are pretty good at generating QRM/QRN.
 This was particularly true of a track light in the kitchen that used a switching power supply with little or no suppression of its crud.
 I finally reinstalled a regular fixture and am looking for someting else to replace it that doesn't generate QRN.